 Recabinet is the ultimate speaker cabinet simulator, launched in 2008 as the most comprehensive speaker cabinet impulse response library on the market.
 Since then, it has become a secret weapon of major artists and producers such as Steve Stevens, Vernon Reid, Devildriver, and Ill Niño.

-In 2011, Recabinet 3 was released as an audio FX plugin for VST, AU, and RTAS formats for Mac OS X and Windows.
+In 2011, Recabinet 3 was first released as an audio FX plugin, and is now available for VST (32 & 64 bit), AU (32 & 64 bit), AAX (32 & 64 bit), and RTAS (32 bit) formats for Mac OS X and Windows.
 It offers 20 virtual cabinets, 8 virtual mics, and 2 internal channels with the British-inspired Kazrog Konsole EQ, specifically voiced for making guitar and bass tracks come alive.
 Best of all, you can blend any cabinet and microphone/position combination with 100% phase coherency – breaking the laws of physics!

 In version 3.1.1, Recabinet added Speaker Dynamics modeling, simulating all of the nonlinear behavior of real guitar speakers.
 This feature has made Recabinet by far the most accurate speaker cabinet simulator in the industry.
 Recabinet 3.5 adds third party IR import and stereo panning, adding infinite flexibility to Recabinet.

 Recabinet 3 makes it fast and easy to find inspiring new sounds, avoiding the hassle of complex mixer routing and folder navigation associated with impulse response libraries.
 It also ships with ready-to-rock factory presets, with more on the way from major artists and producers.